 View the full TikTok video by clicking here

-Byoma only came to life during the 2020 lockdown and it’s already gaining a cult following for its affordable, accessible skincare that’s designed to help repair our skin barrier.
+Byoma only came to life during the 2020 lockdown and it’s already gained a cult following.
+This is due to its affordable, accessible skincare that helps repair the skin barrier.

-We’ve tested two products in the range as part of our TikTok skincare series – the Byoma Hydrating Serum, and the Byoma Moisturising Gel-Cream.
+We’ve tested two Byoma products as part of our TikTok skincare series.
+These are the Byoma Hydrating Serum and the Byoma Moisturising Gel-Cream.

-Both performed admirably, entering the top 10 immediately, but the Moisturising Gel-Cream scored particularly high.
+Both performed well, entering the top 10 immediately but the Moisturising Gel-Cream scored particularly high.

-This means Byoma tripled the performance of the average creams and lotions on our best moisturisers list.
-It then got extra points for its vegan and cruelty-free credentials, as well as for being affordable
+This means Byoma tripled the performance of the average products on our best moisturisers list.
+It got extra points for its vegan and cruelty-free credentials.

 View the full TikTok video by clicking here